What Happens (To Your Work) When You Die?

 The more you prepare in advance, the easier it will be for those left behind if you do die.

-In Gifted By Grief, I wrote about The List – questions that I asked Philip a few months before he died.
+In Gifted By Grief, the original memoir that is the precursor of Before I Go Solutions, I wrote about The List – questions that I asked my late husband Philip a few months before he died.
 Difficult questions, such as ‘what do you want to be buried in?’ and ‘when should I sell the car?’ and ‘what kind of coffin do you want?’
 Not to mention making sure I had his passwords and user names.

 This, and the purely business-related questions above, are vital to limit the distress for your loved ones.
 They will be upset enough about you popping your clogs, without having to make decisions that could have been taken beforehand.